For Supervisors of Research Employees

 This site offers a guide to the appointment and employment of research employees.
 You will also find many related resources on HR's site for Managers and Supervisors.

-The Research Personnel Initiative (RPI) team provides support to PIs and departments: assistance with form completion, provision of tools and calculators, advice for unusual situations and guidance on compliance requirements.
+The HR Research People Team (HR RPT) provides support to PIs and departments: assistance with form completion, provision of tools and calculators, advice for unusual situations and guidance on compliance requirements.

 Acronyms, terms and definitions used in these pages